Kernix13/markdown-cheatsheet/frontmatter.md

 - You can have multidimensional object arrays
 - You can use multi-line text blocks using the pipe method

-> NOTE: the indentation disaplyed in the code block below is "off".
+> NOTE: the indentation displayed in the code block below is "off".
 See the source code for the actual indentation used.

 ```md
 ---